vividwhisp/chess-in-python/README.md

 - Left click on your piece to pick it up
 - Drag to a target square and release to move
 - On promotion, click the piece you want
-- On checkmate, click:
-- `Play Again` to reset the board
+- On checkmate, click `Play Again` to reset the board
-- `Quit` to close the app
+- On checkmate, click `Quit` to close the app

 ## Requirements
 - Python 3.10+